Cinco - Step 3

 |

-dead-easy function to get the store; the signature is literally IDependencies -> IDocumentStore
+dead-easy function to get the store; the signature is literally IDependencies -> IDocumentStore.
+No ReaderM in

 sight - yet!